hanneseilers/jSerial/README.md

-jFTDIserial
+jSserial
 ===========

-Java library for connecting ftdi serial usb converter. jFTDIserial uses different open source libraries from that you can choose and was primarily build to connect to ftdi to serial converter chips. but it also works with regular serial hardware ports.
+jSerial is a library for connecting serial usb converter to your Java application. jSerial uses different open source libraries from that you can choose and was primarily build to connect to ftdi to serial converter chips. but it also works with regular serial hardware ports.

 Used libraries
 --------------